 Changing habits and reaching targets program

-Our changing habits and reaching targets program—also known as CHART—aims to help reduce the risk of young offenders re-offending.
+Our changing habits and reaching targets program—also known as CHART—aims to help reduce the risk of young people re-offending.
 It is an intervention program to change behaviour.
 If we assess your child as having a moderate to high risk of re-offending, they may need to take part.

 What they will learn